 7. Visit some of Chania’s museums

 After your delicious breakfast, it is time for you to explore the cultural side of Chania.
 You will have the opportunity to engage in some sightseeing, choosing between one of the many fascinating museums the region has to offer.
-Our top picks would be the Folklore museum of Chania and the Archaeological Museum.
+Our top picks would be the Folklore Museum of Chania, the Maritime Museum, and the Archaeological Museum.

-The former, located next to Chania’s Catholic church in Halidon Street, offers a accumulation of folklore and traditional exhibits, giving the visitors an insight into the everyday life of Cretans in the 18th and 19th century.
+The former, located next to Chania’s Catholic church in Halidon Street, offers an accumulation of folklore and traditional exhibits, giving the visitors an insight into the everyday life of Cretans in the 18th and 19th centuries.
 The latter, also located at the same street, is where a medieval Franciscan monastery, one of the most important monuments of the Venetian period in Crete, used to lie.

 8. Explore Chania’s Municipal Market & grab lunch in a local tavern

 The Municipal Market of Chania, Crete - credits: https://west-crete.com/

 A trip to Chania wouldn’t be complete without you getting to familiarize yourselves with traditional Cretan products.
 The Municipal Market of Chania, also known as ‘Agora’ in Greek, offers just that.

 Built at the center of the city between 1909 and 1913, the year Crete was united with the rest of Greece, the market was designed to resemble the covered market of Marseilles, while it also holds a resemblance to an ancient Greek marketplace.
 Its cruciform shape covers 4000 square meters in a surrounding area of 17.200 square meters, constructed to fit an extensive amount of shops within its premises.